© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lynchets N of Downs Farm is a scheduled monument protected by Historic England under reference 1005836.
 View the official record →

-Lynchets north of Downs Farm is a series of terraced earthworks located in Sussex.
+Lynchets N of Downs Farm is a group of agricultural terraces located in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005836.

 Lynchets N of Downs Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005836.